asyncapi/generator/docs/template-development.md

 Before the generation process runs, the Generator must install the template into its dependencies, and `package.json` is necessary to identify the template name.

-Following block shows an example `package.json` file and some select dependencies:
+Following block shows an example `package.json` file with configuration pointing to [React Render Engine](react-render-engine.md) and necessary dependancies:

 ```json
 {